Jake Jabs College of Business & Entrepreneurship

 Jabs Student Resources

-The Jabs Office of Student Services (OSS) coordinates new and transfer student orientation, advises first and second year business students, coordinates continuing student course registration, and certifies degree requirements.
-Each Jabs student works with their assigned professional advisor in the Office of Student Services for their first two years, then transitions to a faculty advisor to consult on their career-related goals and objectives.
+The Jabs Office of Student Services (OSS) coordinates new and transfer student orientation, advises first and second year business students and students with a business minor or certificate, and coordinates continuing student course registration.
+Each Jabs student works with their assigned professional advisor in the Office of Student Services until they take BMGT 240IS Business Analytics, then transitions to a faculty advisor for mentorship specific to their business concentration and career goals.

 Academic Policies